 - In 1875, Governor Warmoth signed the “Mardi Gras Act,” making Fat Tuesday a legal holiday in Louisiana.

 - Popular practices on Mardi Gras include wearing masks and costumes, overturning social conventions, dancing, sports competitions, parades, debauchery, etc.

-- Mardi Gras is French for “Fat Tuesday”, it was a day when ancient Romans had a last chance of eating richer, fatty foods before the ritual fasting of the Lenten season.
+- Mardi Gras is French for “Fat Tuesday”, it was a day when ancient Romans had the last chance of eating richer, fatty foods before the ritual fasting of the Lenten season.

 - Celebrations are concentrated for about two weeks before and through Fat Tuesday.

-- Usually there is one major parade each day (weather permitting); many days have several large parades.
-The largest and most elaborate parades take place the last five days of the season.
+- Usually, there is one major parade each day (weather permitting); many days have several large parades.
+The largest and most elaborate parades take place during the last five days of the season.